insight-cc-bot/Insight_Data_Engineering_Project/README.md

 # Reddit Insights

+Reddit is a community-driven social platform, there are a lot of interesting posts shared every day across a number of subreddits.
+This is great for users but the problem is that users have to spend a significant amount of time scrolling through all the posts in order to discover new and interesting posts in a subreddit that can be valuable to him/her.
-As a Reddit user, I have often spent most of my time scrolling, reading and searching a lot of posts in a subreddit and then finding out the post which is interesting and valuable to me.
-There is a lot of interesting posts shared by community members but it is time-consuming to go through all of them but at the same time, you would not want to miss knowing about those interesting topics.
-As with changing time and evolving trends in the social media industry.
-It is important for a user to spend less time and still remain informed about the latest trend in a particular field.
-We need to enhance user experience.
-Hence in order to enhance customer experience and increase user engagement in Reddit.
-I have come up with a new feature for Reddit users to stay more informed and active with Reddit.
+It is very time-consuming to go through all of the posts but at the same time, you would not want to miss knowing about those interesting topics.
+As new events occur every day, there are always new and interesting topics to explore.
+It is important for a user to spend less time discovering the content but still remain informed about the latest trend in a subreddit.
+This is something we often see on Twitter or Instagram where hashtags allow a user to explore content on related topics.
+Even YouTube has started generating tags for each video that would allow users to explore similar content.
+Therefore in order to enhance customer experience and user engagement in Reddit, I want to come up with this new feature to help users stay more informed and active with Reddit.

 `` Project Idea:``